 Cowes Harbour Commission (CHC), constituted under the Cowes Harbour Act and Orders 1897-2012, is the statutory harbour authority for Cowes Harbour and the River Medina, on the Isle of Wight.

 Cowes Harbour is a Trust Port, designated and recognised by the Department for Transport.
 As such, it is an independent statutory body, run by an independent board for the benefit of stakeholders.
-Cowes Harbour Commission is committed to operating within government guidelines set by the Department of Transport and published in Modernising Trust Ports (Second Edition 2009).
+CHC is committed to operating within government guidelines set by the Department of Transport and published in Modernising Trust Ports (Second Edition 2009).

 The business objectives of Cowes Harbour Commission are set out in a strategy document, currently the CHC Strategic Plan 2016-2021.
 Progress towards these objectives is reported monthly to Commissioners, quarterly to the Harbour Advisory Committee, and annually at a Public Meeting and in an Annual Report.

 The Cowes Harbour Commission Board consists of nine independent non-executive commissioners and the Harbour Master/Chief Executive.
 The Commissioners are appointed on merit on an open recruitment basis to provide the Commission with the professional skills and experience to determine the policy and business decisions of the organisation.
 The Commissioners are appointed for a term of three years and can usually serve a maximum of two terms.
 A maximum of two additional Commissioners can be co-opted at any one time for specific purposes and serve for a period of 12 months.
 Details of the selection process and current Commissioners are given within the Cowes Harbour Commission Annual Report.

 Cowes Harbour Commission’s primary statutory duties are as follows:

 - Maintain an ‘Open Port Policy’ for freedom of navigation and public use.